 Full-Size SUV: Chevrolet Tahoe

 The Chevrolet Tahoe is another vehicle that’s experienced a dramatic increase in price over the last several years.
-In 2021, the price hovered around $49,000.
-In 2024, that has jumped almost 15 percent to $56,200 to start, and that’s before you get four-wheel drive (4WD).
-And even if you do get 4WD, the Michelin Energy Saver tires that come on it from the factory aren’t the greatest winter rubber on the planet.
-Consumer ratings on these tires are in the mid “Fair” range for winter performance, according to Tire Rack, and based on my own experience, that's an accurate assessment.
+The price hovered around $49,000 when this generation started, in the 2021 model year.
+Following a 2025 refresh, we've seen A jump of almost 25 percent to $60,495 to start, and that’s before you get four-wheel drive (4WD).
+And even if you do get 4WD, the Michelin Energy Saver tires that come on the Tahoe from the factory aren’t the greatest winter rubber on the planet.
+Consumer ratings on these tires are in the mid “Fair” range for winter performance, according to Tire Rack, and based on our personal experience, that's an accurate assessment.

 Nevertheless, with the right set of tires, the Tahoe and its GMC Yukon twin have everything you need to climb a mountain in poor weather: 4WD, toasty heated seats, an outstanding HVAC system, and a clear view of the road ahead.